Gahan Wilson: Biography

 Wilson was born in Evanston, Illinois, and was inspired by the work of the satiric Mad and Punch cartoonists, and 1950s science fiction films.
 His cartoons and prose fiction appeared regularly in Playboy, Collier's and The New Yorker for nearly 50 years.
+He was a regular contributor to the National Lampoon humor magazine.
 He published cartoons and film reviews for The Magazine of Fantasy & Science Fiction.
 From 1992 through end of publication, he prepared all the front covers for the annual book Passport to World Band Radio.
 Wilson was a movie review columnist for The Twilight Zone Magazine and a book critic for Realms of Fantasy magazine.

 Wilson wrote and illustrated a short story for Harlan Ellison's anthology Again, Dangerous Visions (1972).
 He also contributed short stories to other publications; including "M1" and "The Zombie Butler" both of which appeared in The Magazine of Fantasy & Science Fiction and were reprinted in Gahan Wilson's Cracked Cosmos (1975).

 In 1975 he designed a small trophy, a bust of H. P. Lovecraft, to be given to winners of the World Fantasy Award; the bust was retired following the 2015 awards amid complaints about Lovecraft's history of racism.
 A new statuette designed by Vincent Villafranca depicting a tree in front of a full moon was released in 2017.

 Wilson created a computer game, Gahan Wilson's The Ultimate Haunted House, with Byron Preiss.
 He wrote the 1992 animated short Diner.

 In 2009, Fantagraphics Books released Gahan Wilson: 50 Years of Playboy Cartoons, a slipcased, three-volume collection of Wilson's cartoons and short stories for that magazine.
 A collection of his work, Fifty Years of Gahan Wilson, was published in 2010.